Table of Contents

 At this stage, you will probably have plenty of ideas.
 So how do you prioritize them?

-Create a content calendar.
+An underrated blogging basic to create a content calendar.
 Jot down the dates of special occasions, days, and research on Google Trends.
 This will help you plan and cover everything that’s time-sensitive without delay.

 4. Write your blog posts